atonurc/atonurc.github.io/index.markdown

 # About Me
 Hello there!
 This is Atonu Roy Chowdhury.
-I'm currently studying Pure Mathematics at BRAC University, Dhaka, Bangladesh.
+I'm currently studying Mathematics (with a minor in Physics) at BRAC University, Dhaka, Bangladesh.

 I love to learn.
 Apart from Mathematics my topics of interest are: Biology (specially Neuroscience and Psychology), Physics, Philosophy, Music, Art.
 Recently I've started growing interest in filmmaking.